dashingsoft/pyarmor/docs/advanced.rst

 Using restrict mode with threading and multiprocessing
 ------------------------------------------------------

-It may complain of protection exception if using threading or multiprocessing with restrict mode 3 and 4 directly, because both of threading and multiprocessing aren't obfuscated, but they try to call the function in the restrict modules.
+It may complain of protection exception if using :mod:`multiprocessing` or :mod:`threading` with restrict mode 3 and 4 directly.
+Because both of these system modules aren't obfuscated, but they try to call the function in the restrict modules.

-One solution is to define a public module with restrict mode 1, let threading or multiprocessing call functions in this public module.
+One solution is to define a public module with restrict mode 1, let plain scripts call functions in this public module.

-For example, here is a script ``foo.py`` with public module ``pub_foo.py``
+For example, here is a script ``foo.py`` using public module ``pub_foo.py``

 .. code:: python

-    # The content of foo.py

     import multiprocessing as mp
     import pub_foo